sustrik/dsock/README.md

-Millsocks: Socket library for libdill
+Dillsocks: Socket library for libdill